nikspyratos/toybox/README.md

 - FrankenPHP binary build
 - PWA support
 - Dockerfile
-- Auto-generate table of contents for blog posts
-- Blog RSS feed
 - Confirmed working Windows environment solution: I don't work on Windows, and while Herd may be a first prize solution, I do want a free setup recommendation to have for Windows devs.
 - Let me know if any new file changes need to be added to the Jetstream Teams installer.
 - Convert some of the install scripts to be Prompts-based (or hybrid with Prompts)